 This brief provides banks, investors, insurers, as well as their clients with a baseline understanding of the key physical and transition climate-related risks faced by the agriculture and aquaculture sectors.
 It aims at empowering professionals to integrate these risks into their institution’s strategy and operations through case studies and risk management recommendations for each risk identified.

-This resource is part of a series of briefing notes that cover major economic sectors and their associated climate risks.
-Find a briefing note focused on the real estate sector here and stay tuned for new resources covering the oil and gas and industrial sectors.
+This resource is part of a series of briefing notes covering major economic sectors and their associated physical and transition climate risks including briefing notes on the real estate, oil and gas and industrials sectors.
+Stay tuned for new resources on the transport, metals and mining and power generation sectors.